kashmir54/kashmir54.github.io/_flipper/index.md

 ## Other stuff

 I also have other interesting stuff, such as USBC keychains, which comes pretty handy on ground pentest operations and have the same orange tone as the flipper do!
 These gadget allow the researcher to bring the Flipper Zero and the keychain attached without the worry of bringing a spare USBC cable.
 A perfect combination for the Flipper!
 I created a "MegaPack RF" which is a combination of all these items, for beginners (and also experienced) FlipperZero users to explore new boundaries for this outstanding tool.
-If you are interested in it, contact me on my [email](mailto:kashmir_54@hotmail.com).

 <p align="center">
   <img src="/images/flipper/megapack_rf.jpg" width="60%"/>